harunpehlivan/cld-intro-java/README.md

 This repo is used in the Cloudinary training course **Introduction to Cloudinary Using Java**

+## Setup

 The Cloudinary Java SDK will run on Java 6 and any higher version.
 For purposes of training, we are using **Java Version 8** and Eclipse.

 The Cloudinary libraries are made available with Maven.
 This repo includes a full Eclipse project configured with Cloudinary libraries.